myllynen/rhel-troubleshooting-guide/README.md

 being blocked for more than 120 seconds:

 ```
-kernel: INFO: task <process>:60 blocked for more than 120 seconds.
+kernel: INFO: task <process>:<pid> blocked for more than 120 seconds.
 ```

 This is not an indication of anything crashing or usually not even a